fbpx

 Who will be affected by MiCA?

-Section V of Article 59 of the MiCA European crypto specifies who is authorized to provide services on the crypto market among them:
+Section V of Article 59 of the MiCA European crypto asset who is authorized to provide services on the crypto market among them:

 • Legal companies authorized as crypto service providers (CASP).